-The proposed action would result in temporary impacts to recreation resources and short-term impacts to recreational opportunities at Saddle Dam Park during construction.
-Construction of the proposed action is estimated to take up to 18 months, resulting in the loss of recreational opportunities at Saddle Dam Park for 2 to 2.5 seasons between Summer 2023 and the early part of Summer 2025.
+The proposed action would result in temporary impacts to recreation resources and short-term impacts to recreational opportunities at Saddle Dam Park Day Use during construction.
+Construction of the proposed action is estimated to take up to 18 months, resulting in the loss of recreational opportunities at Saddle Dam Park Day Use for 2 t seasons between Summer 2024 and the early part of 2026.
 The Cougar Campground and Beaver Bay Campground Improvements would result in similar temporary and short-term impacts.
 Construction of these projects is anticipated to begin at about the same time as the proposed action, although the duration of construction is unknown at this time.
 Therefore, the proposed action, when considered in addition to these other projects, could contribute to an adverse cumulative impact to recreational opportunities on Yale Reservoir.
 However, these impacts would be short term, and PacifiCorp has identified proposed mitigation to compensate for recreation impacts of the proposed action.

 The proposed action would allow the reservoir to return to a normal maximum operating level of 490 feet amsl.
 This would allow the re-opening of several swim areas in the reservoir that are currently unusable because of the dam's lower water elevation and would have a long-term beneficial impact on recreational opportunities on Yale Reservoir.
-When considered in addition to the other identified projects, which include improvements to recreational resources on Yale Reservoir, the proposed action would have a long-term beneficial impact on recreation.
+When considered in addition to the other identified projects, which include improvements to recreational resources on Yale Reservoir, the proposed action would have a long-term beneficial impact on recreation would have a long-term beneficial impact on recreation.